ivelten/FSharp.Data.AgensGraph.Samples/README.md

 ### Query error: parameter building

 Some matching queries are giving an error with a `@` character near an identifier.
-This seems to be happening when using an object obtained from another query.
+This seems to be happening when using an object obtained from another query (maybe some internal routine that maps arguments isn't working in all expected cases).
 For example:

 ```fsharp
 let employee id =